Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Methodology

 \subsection{Sentiment-enhanced Context Encoding}

 In this module, we aim to enhance the context encoding with the extracted utterance sentiment labels and video-audio sentiment labels.
-In fact, there are rich semantic relations among the given utterance sequence, its corresponding utterance sentiment labels, and video-audio sentiment labels.
-Therefore, to mine these semantic relations for boosting the context encoding, we resort to the widely used graph neural networks (GCNs)~\cite{DBLP:conf/iclr/KipfW17}.
+To this end, we resort to the widely used graph neural networks (GCNs)~\cite{DBLP:conf/iclr/KipfW17}, to mine the rich semantic relations among the given utterance sequence, its corresponding utterance sentiment labels, and video-audio sentiment labels.
 Specifically, we first build a novel context-sentiment graph $\mathcal{G}$.